ultraseedbox/USB-Docs/UltraSeedbox Applications/NZBGet/Initial Setup and Configuration.md

 * Change both fields to your preferred credentials.
   * Please make sure that the username and password you chose is unique and is not used in any of your accounts
 * Scroll down a bit to find **FormAuth** then click **yes**
-  * FormAuth allows you to login via login credentials on the webpage instead of basic browser popup.
-This is particularly useful for password managers as some do not auto fill basic browser popups.
+  * FormAuth allows you to login via login credentials on the webpage instead of the basic browser popup.
+This is particularly useful for password managers as some do not auto-fill basic browser popups.
   * This is a recommended step.
 You may opt to skip this if you prefer the default behavior, which is basic auth.

 <p align="center">